ekta-py/ekta-py/README.md

 - 👀 I’m interested in solving complex problem through code.
 - 🌱 I’m currently learning c programming
 - 💞️ I’m looking to collaborate on web dev
-- 📫 reach me @riyekta
+- 📫 reach me @ekta-py

 riyekta/riyekta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.